Travel.State.Gov >

 The Process

-1. Choose a U.S. Accredited or Approved Adoption Service Provider
+1. Choose a U.S. Accredited or Approved Adoption Service Provider To Act as Your Primary Provider

 Note: Colombian law allows prospective parents and their chosen adoption service provider to work with ICBF or an authorized adoption institution (IAPA).
 A number of U.S. adoption service providers have pre-established relationships with IAPAs.
 Adopting with the assistance of an IAPA can be more expensive than adopting directly through ICBF.
 Prospective parents should review the pros and cons of both options with their adoption service provider before making a final decision about which option to pursue.

-2. Apply to USCIS to be Found Eligible to Adopt
+2. Apply to USCIS to be Found Suitable and Eligible to Adopt

-4. Apply to USCIS for the Child to be Found Eligible for Immigration to the United States and Receive U.S. Agreement to Proceed with the Adoption
+4. Apply to USCIS for the Child to be Found Provisionally Eligible for Immigration to the United States as a Convention Adoptee and Receive U.S. Agreement to Proceed with the Adoption

-After you accept a match with a child, you will apply to the U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS), for provisional approval for the child to immigrate to the United States (Form I-800).
-USCIS will make a provisional determination as to whether the child meets the definition of a Convention Adoptee and will be eligible to enter the United States and reside permanently as an immigrant.
+After you accept being matched with a particular child, you will apply to USCIS for provisional approval for the child to immigrate to the United States by filing the Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative.
+USCIS will make a provisional determination as to whether the child appears to meet the definition of a Convention adoptee and will likely be eligible to be admitted to the United States.

 Note: This payment must be made in person at the embassy, although the local representative may pay by cash or credit card.

-5. Adopt or Gain Legal Custody of Child in Colombia
+5. Adopt the Child in Colombia

 Remember: Before you adopt a child in Colombia, you must have completed the above four steps.
-Only after completing these steps, can you proceed to finalize the adoption in Colombia.
+Only after completing these steps can you proceed to finalize the adoption in Colombia.

 The process for finalizing the adoption in Colombia generally includes the following:

-6. Obtain an Immigrant Visa for your Child and Bring Your Child Home
+6. Apply for a U.S. Immigrant Visa for Your Child and Bring Your Child Home

-Now that your adoption is complete, there are a few more steps to take before you can head home.
-Specifically, you need to apply for four documents before your child can travel to the United States:
+Once your adoption is complete, there are a few more steps to take before your child can head home.
+Specifically, you need to apply for three documents before your child can travel to the United States:

 Certificate of Conformity